srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 Note that Lock instances are just normal objects and can themselves be used as the target in a synchronized statement.
 Acquiring the monitor lock of a Lock instance has no specified relationship with invoking any of the lock() methods of that instance.
 It is recommended that to avoid confusion you never use Lock instances in this way, except within their own implementation.

-1.4 Liveness and Progress Guarantees
+## 1.4 Liveness and Progress Guarantees

 Lecture Summary: In this lecture, we studied three ways in which a parallel program may enter a state in which it stops making forward progress.
-For sequential programs, an “infinite loop” is a common way for a program to stop making forward progress, but there are other ways to obtain an absence of progress in a parallel program.
+For sequential programs, an ï¿½infinite loopï¿½ is a common way for a program to stop making forward progress, but there are other ways to obtain an absence of progress in a parallel program.
 The first is deadlock, in which all threads are blocked indefinitely, thereby preventing any forward progress.
-The second is livelock, in which all threads repeatedly perform an interaction that prevents forward progress, e.g., an infinite “loop” of repeating lock acquire/release patterns.
+The second is livelock, in which all threads repeatedly perform an interaction that prevents forward progress, e.g., an infinite ï¿½loopï¿½ of repeating lock acquire/release patterns.
 The third is starvation, in which at least one thread is prevented from making any forward progress.

-The term “liveness” refers to a progress guarantee.
+The term ï¿½livenessï¿½ refers to a progress guarantee.
 The three progress guarantees that correspond to the absence of the conditions listed above are deadlock freedom, livelock freedom, and starvation freedom.

 Optional Reading:
 1. Deadlock example with synchronized methods in Java